Pediatric cervical spine immobilization

 - Clinical Professor of Pediatrics and Emergency Medicine/Traumatology

 - University of Connecticut School of Medicine

 Cervical spine injury is rare in children.
 It is primarily seen in children who sustain blunt trauma, occurring in 1 to 2 percent of such cases [1,2].
 The injury may involve bones, ligaments, blood vessels, or the spinal cord, and must be rapidly recognized and treated to avoid permanent disability or death [3,4].

 The cervical spine must be immobilized in any child who is suspected of having a cervical spine injury until the injury is excluded .
 Immobilization should be established in the prehospital setting, or failing that, upon presentation to the healthcare facility.
 It should be continued until injury is ruled out clinically or radiographically .
 An estimated 3 to 25 percent of patients with spinal cord injury develop neurologic deficits caused by manipulation during resuscitation or transport [1,3,6].
 Extension of cervical cord injury can be avoided with proper immobilization and careful airway management .

 Techniques for immobilization of the cervical spine are reviewed here.
 The evaluation of cervical spine injuries is discussed separately.
-(See "Evaluation of cervical spine injuries in children and adolescents".)
+(See "Evaluation and acute management of cervical spine injuries in children and adolescents".)

 INDICATIONS FOR IMMOBILIZATION